Another year of producing excellence

 As the demand for UK production accountants and production managers with experience of US TV drama shows increases, PG and the British Film Commission hosted a training day to look at the practicalities of running a US High End TV show in the UK.Learn More

-In October 2017, PG ran two weekend courses designed for attendees to gain a greater understanding of the whole scheduling and budgeting process and feel confident using the Movie Magic software on their productions.Learn More
+SOLD OUT Two weekend courses in October 2018 designed for attendees to gain a greater understanding of the whole scheduling and budgeting process and feel confident using the Movie Magic software on their productions.Learn More

 New resources for PG members